 - Posts should be submitted as Word documents only.

 - Research posts should be 800-1200 words long.

 - Shorter posts of 500-800 words may be considered, if they are considered reflections on Disability or Disability History in the News or teaching-related posts.

 - Longer posts may be considered as a two-part series, if the content merits additional space and lends itself to division into two parts.

 - Alternate formats (such as photo-based blogs) are welcomed so long as the blog robustly models inclusive design.

-- Posts must be jargon-free and comprehensible to a non-specialist audience.
+- Posts should be written in active voice, using clear, concise language and short paragraphs.
+Posts must be jargon-free and comprehensible to a non-specialist audience.
 All field-specific terms must be defined.

 - Post titles should be 5-7 words long and descriptive of the post content.

 - Sources should be integrated using hyperlinks when possible, or using the Chicago Manual of Style Author-Date formatting style which requires in-line parenthetical citations together with a corresponding bibliography at the end of the post.